AlphaNecron/Maelstrom/README.md

 # Maelstrom
-Cross-platform screenshot tool.
+A simple uploader and shortener for Android.

-### Coming soon next year!
+### Coming soon this year!